nrrb/mediumtalk/questions.md

 - How do you celebrate small wins in your life?
 - Share a random skill you picked up and never expected to use.
 - Describe the most interesting person you've met in the last six months.
-- Think about your living space - which object tells the best story?
 - Where do you do your best thinking?
 - Tell me about a time you tried something new and surprised yourself.
 - Name an actor who you think could play you in a movie about your life.
 - How has your taste in music changed since you were younger?
 - Share something that always smells like home to you.
 - Describe a time when technology completely failed you at the worst moment.
-- Think of your closest friend - how did you first meet them?
 - Tell me about something you collect, either intentionally or by accident.
 - When do you feel most like an expert at something?
-- Share a compliment you received that you still think about.
 - Describe your relationship with mornings - are you friends or enemies?
 - Name something you do that makes you feel immediately more confident.
 - What's something you've learned recently that genuinely surprised you?